MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-slb-for-ha-ports.md

 ## Overview of high availability ports rule

-High availability ports is a type of load balancing rule that helps you load-balance all protocols across all ports.
+High availability ports is a type of load balancing rule that helps you load balance all protocols across all ports.
 Similar to all load balancing rules, high availability ports rule relies on the 5-tuple connection: source address, destination address, source port, destination port, and protocol.

 To apply this rule, you set your **Protocol** status to **All**, so that both User Datagram Protocol (UDP) and Transmission Control Protocol (TCP) datagrams are accepted.
 You also need to set your **Frontend Port** and **Backend Port** to **0** for high availability.